The reference point.

 The founder.

-The idea for NewBWS came out of years of watching Black professional communities coalesce around digital platforms that were never designed to hold them — Fishbowl, Clubhouse, Elpha, The Wing — each of which attracted passionate membership, grew, and then either folded, pivoted, or was acquired into irrelevance.
+The idea for NewBWS came out of years of watching Black professional communities coalesce around digital platforms that were never designed to hold them, including Fishbowl, Clubhouse, Elpha, and The Wing, each of which attracted passionate membership, grew, and then either folded, pivoted, or was acquired into irrelevance.
 The pattern was never that the communities were the problem.
-The pattern was that platform-side economics — free-to-use, ad-supported, venture- funded, exit-optimized — were incompatible with long-term community stewardship.
+The pattern was that platform-side economics, namely free-to-use, ad-supported, venture-funded, and exit-optimized, were incompatible with long-term community stewardship.

-Scarlett began building NewBWS in late 2025 and is launching the Wefunder community-investment campaign on Juneteenth 2026 — the holiday commemorating the emancipation of enslaved Black Americans — as a deliberate act of historical framing.
+Scarlett began building NewBWS in late 2025 and is assembling the founding cohort throughout 2026 toward the platform’s official launch on January 1, 2027.
 The platform is structured to make it structurally impossible for the communities it serves to be displaced from ownership over time.

 The structure.

 NewBWS is incorporated as a Delaware Public Benefit Corporation with a golden-share LLC structure.
-The PBC framework legally obligates the company to pursue its stated public benefit — building digital infrastructure for the Black capital ecosystem — in balance with, not subordinate to, shareholder returns.
+The PBC framework legally obligates the company to pursue its stated public benefit, namely building digital infrastructure for the Black capital ecosystem, in balance with, not subordinate to, shareholder returns.
 The golden-share LLC holds an irrevocable veto over any attempt to sell the company, pivot away from its mission, or dilute member governance.

-Capital is being raised through a Wefunder Regulation CF campaign — community investment by non-accredited and accredited members alike, structured as a SAFE with profit-sharing dividends.
+Capital will be raised through community ownership, structured as a SAFE with profit-sharing dividends, available to non-accredited and accredited members alike.
+The public Regulation CF activation is gated on a community pledge threshold, signaled through the founding cohort surface.
 The company has no venture capital, will not accept venture capital, and does not run behavioral advertising on any of its surfaces.

 What the platform does.